-The maximum recoverable scale (θ{MRS}) is the largest angular structure to which a given array is sensitive.
+To quantify these effects, the maximum recoverable scale (θ{MRS}) is defined as the largest spatial scale to which a given array is sensitive.
 It is in principle determined by the length L{min} of the shortest baseline in the array, which measures spatial scales (i.e. Fourier modes with a period) of λ/L{min} .
-In practice the sensitivity of this measurement to such large structures is not very good, so a smaller value of θ{MRS} is typically adopted.
-The exact filtering depends on the details of the large-scale structure as well as the short-baseline (u,v) coverage and is best determined by simulations.
+In practice, the uneven uv coverage at the shortest baseline means that the sensitivity of this measurement to such large structures is not very good, and a smaller value of θ{MRS} is typically adopted.
+The exact filtering depends on the details of the large-scale structure as well as the short-baseline uv-coverage, and it is best determined by simulations.
 ALMA has adopted a criterion of measuring 10% of the total flux density of a uniform disk, which for well-constructed array configurations yields: